cmecmetrics/autodataman/README.md

 ### Metadata files

 These JSON files contain basic information about the datasets being distributed.
 It is preferred that they use the .json extension.
-However, if you cannot share JSON files publicly for security reasons, you may use a ".txt" extension (using JSON syntax within the text file).
+However, if you cannot share JSON files, you may use a ".txt" extension (using JSON syntax within the text file).
+All metadata file extensions will be converted to .json in local repositories.

 repo.json
 "_REPO": Values set by autodataman software.
 Key-value pairs are "type":"autodataman" and "version":"1".